 On the day we choose for induction, after your visit with the provider, you will pick up your prescription and you will need to be in moderate opiate withdrawal prior to starting your first dose.
-Initial doses are prescribed in 8 mg strips and we recommend taking 4 mg (1/2 a strip) for your first dose.
-This may be repeated every 3 to 4 hours for control of your withdrawal symptoms and cravings.
+During initial doses we suggest 8 mg strips and we recommend taking 4 mg (1/2 a strip) for your first dose.
+Repeating this may be every 3 to 4 hours for control of your withdrawal symptoms and cravings.
 We will meet weekly for the first four weeks and fine-tune the dosing.
 During the second month, provided there are no relapses we will meet every other week.
 Beginning the third month, we intend to go to monthly visits however that is patient dependent and dictated by the presence or absence of relapses.

-Those patients that continue to do well and have been treated successfully for six months may be eligible to begin telemedicine visits.
-Telemedicine visits would be conducted every other month in lieu of your visit to the clinic.
+Those patients that continue to do well and we are treating successfully for six months may be eligible to begin telemedicine visits.
+Telemedicine visits would be every other month in lieu of your visit to the clinic.
 Your regular monthly fee would still be collected however you could perform your visit from home through any smart device or camera enabled computer.

-Once Buprenorphine treatment starts, all patients are required to be in active counseling/therapy.
+Once Buprenorphine treatment starts, all patients will be requiring to be in active counseling/therapy.
 Counseling must continue for the duration of treatment.

 Why is counseling an important tool in the treatment process?

 Addiction is a learned behavior that changes the brain to become conditioned to continually want the substance.
-Through counseling and other behavior health modifications it has been known that the brain can actually change physically.
+Through counseling and other behavior health modifications in which it has been helpful where the brain can actually change physically.
 By changing our environment, starting a new job, new hobbies and friends, all will alter our brain in some way.
 It is possible to undo some of the changes that occurred while addicted.
 Therapy will recondition the brain closer to pre-addiction status.
 This will better prepare the patient for a time when they may no longer require medication.

 See below for a few options: